Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/bold/bold.md

 ---
 Title: '.bold()'
-Description: 'Is a `ViewModifier` that applies a bold style to text characters in a `View`.'
+Description: 'A ViewModifier that applies a bold style to text characters in a View.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'